dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 ### Standalone apps from Dart Editor {#standalone-Dart-Editor}

-You can open Observatory once launch your app.
+You can open Observatory once you launch your app.

 When you launch a standalone app in Dart Editor, it opens a console window to display the output.
 An "Open Observatory" icon is available